comfort-stereo/rust-graphql-server/README.md

 # Initial Setup

 1. Install Rust with "rustup" on your machine.
+2. Switch to "nightly" rust using "rustup".
-2. Install the "sqlx" command line utility by running:
+3. Install the "sqlx" command line utility by running:
    ```
    cargo install sqlx-cli
    ```
-3. Install Docker and "docker-compose".
+4. Install Docker and "docker-compose".
+5. Start Docker.
-4. Start the Postgres and Redis databases by running:
+6. Start the Postgres and Redis databases by running:

     ```
     docker-compose up --build db redis
-    ```
-5. Run migrations for the database by running:
-    ```
-    cargo sqlx migrate run
     ```

 # Development Workflow